JamesHickers/Vaporware-XE-Lite/README.md

 **VaporWareXE Lite v4 was the final version of VaporWareXE Lite.**

+The original VaporWareXE Lite project is now **abandoned and defunct**.

-After v4, the original project moved away from GitHub.
-The original project holders left GitHub without notifying everyone, and the GitHub copy was subsequently removed.
+The original project holders left GitHub without notifying everyone, and the original GitHub copy was subsequently removed.

+VaporWareXE Lite is **no longer maintained and will never receive another update**.

-The Vaporware project was then **moved and replaced by NiggaHub**, which continued the project in a different form.
+The original Vaporware project was eventually **moved and replaced by NiggaHub**, which became the active continuation of the broader project.

 NiggaHub was later moved from GitHub to **Codeberg**, where the current project is maintained.

+---

+## VaporWareXE Lite Status

+VaporWareXE Lite is a **finished, abandoned, and defunct project**.

+### There Will Be No More Updates

+**v4 is permanently the final version.**

+There will be:

+* No v5
+* No future feature releases
+* No future bug-fix releases
+* No new official builds
+* No maintenance releases
+* No further development

+**VaporWareXE Lite should be treated as archived software.**

+The current maintainers of the successor project, **vrarri and 7zippy, do not maintain VaporWareXE Lite and do not intend to update it.**

 ---